 Hawaiian Chicken and Rice Ingredients

-When you’re looking into making a new dish, sometimes you just want to know what you’re signing up for.
+When you’re looking into making a new dinner, sometimes you just want to know what you’re signing up for.
 When I’m creating my large family table meals, I never want to make anything that is super hard.
 With a lot of mouths to feed, you deserve to have simple meals that feed lots and lots of people.
-This meal actually uses some of my favorite ingredients.
+This casserole actually uses some of my favorite ingredients.

 Boneless chicken breasts – Honestly, if you’re on a budget and don’t have boneless chicken breast on hand, then use what you have on hand.
 You can almost always find boneless chicken breasts on sale, so make sure lookout for some good deals.
 Making this meal will be one of the best chicken meals you’ve ever created for your family.

 Liquid aminos – I know you’re wondering what liquid aminos are.
 Well, they are super simple to figure out because I’ll tell you.
 Liquid aminos are simply culinary seasoning.
 Some would compare this to soy sauce.
 The aminos help add a very savory and salty taste to any recipes you might make.